Building for Growth

 Full Buildout of SCS Master Site Plan to include a Performing Arts Center.

-Increase SCS endowment to $10M to fully support the variable tuition program.
+Increase SCS endowment to $5M to better support the variable tuition program.